 Israel's next generation of peace-makers having some fun on the Givat Haviva campus

-Givat Haviva Educational Foundation is the U.S.-based nonprofit that supports and empowers Givat Haviva.
-Founded in 1965, GHEF works to raise awareness of, and support for, Givat Haviva’s crucial programs, initiatives, and mission.
+Friends of Givat Haviva is the U.S.-based nonprofit that supports and empowers Givat Haviva.
+Founded in 1965, FOGH works to raise awareness of, and support for, Givat Haviva’s crucial programs, initiatives, and mission.

 FOGH is your direct link to connect with, learn about, and support Givat Haviva.
 If you have any questions, please feel free to reach out to us at any time.
 We'd love to hear from you!